kubepattern/doc/docs/KubePattern Core/api.md

 - All analysis endpoints execute **asynchronously** (immediate HTTP response, background processing)
 - Pattern detection uses the complete Pattern-as-Code registry
-- All detected patterns are stored in the `pattern-analysis-ns` namespace
+- All detected patterns are stored in the `pattern-analysis-ns` namespace by default (can be stored in resource namespaces if configured)
 - Graph endpoint provides **real-time** cluster topology snapshot
 - CRDs use the group `kubepattern.it` and version `v1`
 - Short name `k8sp` available for convenience